FreeRateUpdate/docs/post-leads-api.md

 Field | Value | Description
 ----- | ----- | -----------
-success | boolean | If the lead was accepted or not errors | array | For each error, an error object with a 'type' and 'message' property.
-See below for further detail data | object | Contains more information about the submission result
+success | boolean | If the lead was accepted or not errors | array | For each error, an error object with a 'type', 'message', and 'field' property.
+If applicable, the 'field' property will have a value matching the above fields to which the error is referencing.
+See below for further detail data | object | Contains more information about the submission result.

 Example Good Response:
 ```